- Paul Verhoeven

 In the initial review by its staff, Variety observed, “RoboCop is as tightly worked as a film can be, not a moment or line wasted.”
 How completely accurate.
 Every aspect of the film works in unison, the characters, plotting, music, editing, and production efficient and economic in their service of the overall story.
 Verhoeven does not lose himself in the film’s tempting technophilia; rather, he carefully places moments of riotous irony throughout to reflect the warped conditions of the film.
 From the first images of RoboCop, Verhoeven immerses us in newscasts (by Leeza Gibbons and Casey Wong) about the state of this aggressive, militarizing world.
 Their news is presented with a smile while contrastingly graphic reports on the alarming geopolitical climate flash on our screen.
 Verhoeven allows the viewer to grow immersed in the story’s dystopia, but he also asks that we step back and reflect on that world with these newscasters and their nightly stories, interrupted occasionally by mock-commercials.
 One such commercial, a spoof of Milton Bradley’s Battleship, is called “Nuke ‘Em” and parodies escalating Cold War tension between the United States and Russia; another for “The Family Heart Center” sells the best in mechanized body parts by listing off the technical specs for designer heart transplants—the spokesperson adds “and remember, we care” almost as an afterthought.
 Verhoeven would use a similar device to distance and parody his film’s extreme world in Starship Troopers (1997); that entire film is presented as piece of ironic, interactive pro-war propaganda (“Would you like to know more?”).

 As a character, RoboCop is very much a product of his ironic world, and that world serves as a cyborg metaphor, a construction of irony itself.
 Haraway argues that cyborgs are “the illegitimate offspring of militarism and patriarchal capitalism,” and this description fits RoboCop, a film steeped in an intentionally exaggerated dose of Reagan-era politics and capitalistic drives.
 Early in the film, we learn the massive corporation OCP has purchased and privatized the Detroit Police Department if only to test experimental weaponry that would later be sold to a larger contractor: the American military.
 But their “urban pacifier” ED-209 is just another ineffectual hunk of American machinery, not dissimilar from and certainly mirroring the American automotive industry once so prevalent in the film’s setting of Detroit.
-As if to save a dying man by replacing parts of him with machines, OCP’s ultimate mission is to tear down old Detroit and rebuild it into “Delta City”, to repair the crumbling sprawl into a better, superior metropolis through the process of gentrification—out with undesirables, in with the elite—which itself is an act of identity reformation not unlike the creation of a cyborg.
+As if to save a dying man by replacing parts of him with machines, OCP’s ultimate mission is to tear down old Detroit and rebuild it into “Delta City”, to repair the crumbling sprawl into a better, superior metropolis through the process of gentrification—out with undesirables, in with the elite—which itself is an act of identity reformation not unlike the creation of a cyborg (or the history of Detroit, for that matter).
 Indeed, even the villains plotting the film’s vast conspiracy represent cyborg relations, the ironic assembly of savage criminals teamed with a high-class capitalist to form a company of villains—the pairing of base humanity in Boddicker’s sicko gang with the technological capacity of Dick Jones and his impressive (albeit faulty) ED-209.
 Each aspect of RoboCop as a story takes a contradictory shape and therein defines itself as the very subject of the film: the ironic cyborg.

 Given the cyborg’s conflicted state, Robocop cannot help but be a sympathetic, if not a tragic construction weighted by his lingering humanity—very much like Frankenstein’s monster after he realizes that he’s an abomination of Nature.
-Furthermore, Verhoeven, ever fascinated with Christian symbolism, sought to depict Murphy’s journey from cop to RoboCop in a Christ-like metamorphosis, from his arms-outstretched Crucifixion in his bloody death to his Resurrection from the dead some days later, renewed in body and soul.
+Furthermore, Verhoeven, ever fascinated with Christian symbolism, sought to depict Murphy’s journey from cop to RoboCop in a Christ-like metamorphosis, from his arms-outstretched Crucifixion in his torturous and bloody death to his Resurrection from the dead some time later, renewed in body and soul—comeplete with his reclamation of his name, Murphy.
 Verhoeven even injected a scene in the millworks finale where it appears as though RoboCop walks on water.
 Such potent symbolism unconsciously enhances our hero’s effect as an iconic, emblematic image.
 But RoboCop is less a deity than a metaphor for post-modern humanity.
 Saddening scenes follow Murphy as he returns to an empty home, on Primrose Lane no less, to find it empty and populated only by memories of his once-happy life.
 As RoboCop, Murphy and his mechanization signify our own “loss of innocence in our origin,” our conflicting ideas about what it means to have a specific gender, race, or sexuality—an identity.
 The cyborg’s physiological overhaul reflects the post-modern human being, as through our own politicization, social relations, and physical manipulation by artificial means, humanity has been redefined and distorted to such an extent that it’s impossible to conceive what it means to be “human” anymore.
 We are all ironic, layered constructions searching for that spark of purity within us, and perhaps this is why Murphy remains so relatable, because he finds it.

 Through ultra-violence, hilarious satire, fascinating robotics, impressive special FX, and the production’s incredible visual presentation, Paul Verhoeven made a cultural commentary that is still relevant today, if not more so given our culture’s increasing reliance on and shaping by technology.
 RoboCop is a singularly thoughtful action film, more than any action picture called RoboCop has any right to be.
 It considers the process of redefining and “improving” the identity of a thing by transforming it through perceived advancements, and how that process, while certainly a development of a kind, also denies the origins of the reformatted subject.
 This is the equally destructive and creative course of humankind, a trajectory beset by the developmental myth that progress denotes improvement.
-The film acknowledges our acceptance of the human identity’s technological integration as normalcy, but also recognizes the importance of origins, the humanity underneath the metal sheen.
+The film acknowledges our acceptance of the human identity’s technological integration as normalcy but also recognizes the importance of origins, the humanity underneath the metal sheen.
 Through the course of this cautionary tale about technology, RoboCop is no longer viewed as a machine but a man, just as valid as any other man, if not more so because of Murphy’s now exceptional physicality and distinctive flair for law enforcement.
 Murphy’s eventual conquest of his technological self is a victory for humanity in the modern age; but, as with most aspects of RoboCop, our hero’s victory is satirical.
 Murphy’s is a victory in which the faintest human traces are celebrated as a triumph to ironic effect; his recollection of incomplete memories and his human face stretched thin over a robotic body are not a victory, but a harsh yet comical reflection of a cyborg culture ever redefining itself through technology.